 • Compatibility: Day walking, hiking and trekking on non-technical trails

 The Circadia Mids lie somewhere between the Explore and the Karraig models.
-They’re flexible and instantly comfortable, just like most trainer-hikers, but with a burlier construction that offers a bit more durability and all-round protection out on the trail.
+I found that they were flexible and instantly comfortable, just like most trainer-hikers, but with a burlier construction that offered me a bit more durability and all-round protection out on the trail.
 They’re fairly big and chunky boots with a broad, high-volume fit that will best suit those with wider feet.

 They score high for sustainability too, since the nubuck leather is sourced from a tannery certified by the Leather Working Group.
 And they’re finished with a water-repellent treatment that is free from harmful PFC chemicals.

-Underfoot, a dual density “LuftCore” EVA-based midsole provides good cushioning.
-The sole is still very bendy though, which makes for an easy walking action.
+Underfoot, I discovered that the dual density “LuftCore” EVA-based midsole provides good cushioning.
+The sole is still very bendy though, which made for an easy walking action.
 Traction comes from a tread pattern of 5mm multi-directional chevron-shaped cleats.
 While these aren’t the most aggressive lugs, the boot’s chunky design still puts plenty of rubber in contact with the ground.

 KEEN Circadia Waterproof Boot: in the field

-These boots proved instantly comfortable straight out of the box, with an accommodating fit that is great for broad or high-volume feet.
-And though they initially look and feel a bit ungainly, KEEN’s heel capture system pulls everything in tight, despite the relatively simple lacing system and single set of lace hooks.
+They proved instantly comfortable straight out of the box, with an accommodating fit that is great for broad or high-volume feet.
+And though I thought they initially looked and felt a bit ungainly, KEEN’s heel capture system pulls everything in tight, despite the relatively simple lacing system and single set of lace hooks.

 The big and beefy look does mean these boots don’t always feel the most nimble or precise – but then, they’re not designed for rock-hopping across technical terrain.
 Instead, the Circadia is a boot that is most at home on well-trodden trails.
 KEEN calls them an, “everyday hiking boot”, which sums them up well – the focus here is on easy walking comfort and flexibility, but with plenty of added protection too.
 What this means is that if you trip over a tree root or accidentally kick the odd rock, you’ll hardly feel it.